iwarapter/terraform-provider-pingfederate/docs/resources/pingfederate_idp_sp_connections.md

 ## Argument Attributes

 The following arguments are supported:

-- `bypass_external_validation` - (Optional) External validation will be bypassed when set to true.
-Default to false.

 - `connection_id` - (Optional) The persistent, unique ID for the connection.
 It can be any combination of [a-zA-Z0-9._-].
 This property is system-assigned if not specified.